ukwa/ukwa-documentation/Monitoring-Services.md

 Although our non-standard services require these additional ['exporters'](https://prometheus.io/docs/instrumenting/writing_exporters/) or [instrumentation](https://prometheus.io/docs/instrumenting/clientlibs/) to make the metrics available, these are simple to write and just involve re-factoring our existing monitoring code.

+For batch tasks, each should post suitable metrics to the [Push Gateway](https://prometheus.io/docs/instrumenting/pushing/) when completed, and the metric dashboard and alerts should be configured to monitor that the task has executed successfully within the expected time-frame.

+For example, when we back-up the W3ACT database, once the task chain complete successfully, we post a timestamp and the size of the backup (in bytes) as metrics via the Push Gateway.
+These are polled by Prometheus, from where we can use Grafana to check that a backup has occurred in the last X hours, and that the new backup is of the expected size (roughly the same or larger than the previous backup).
+Raising alerts in this way, based on tests of expected outcomes, is much more robust than expecting that we will always be reliably alerted when a task fails to run.

 Logging & Debugging Information
 -------------------------------